-To get involved contact the Cochrane Injuries Group by email: Elizabeth.Royle@Lshtm.ac.uk.
+To get involved contact: Elizabeth.Royle@Lshtm.ac.uk.

 Handsearchers: Cochrane authors rely on several means of searching for trials, including searching conference abstracts (printed and electronic) relevant to the Group's area of interest.
 Volunteers play an important role by undertaking handsearching of conference abstracts to ensure that all relevant papers are identified.
 Most often handsearching is conducted in relation to a particular review topic, however general searching for trials to add to the Injuries Group trials register is a continuous process.
 We provide training and guidance for all our volunteers.

 Translators: as a consequence of the Injuries Group's commitment to search for and incorporate all relevant trials irrespective of language, we sometimes require the assistance of volunteer translators.
-Knowledge in a subject area is an advantage, but it is not compulsory.
+Knowledge in a subject area is an advantage, but it is not necessary.
 We always welcome new translators in all languages to join our team.